ouravantgarde/red-rainbow/competitors.md

 &nbsp;pits move swiftly between different enemies with inconsistent lingering, and are unpredictable.

 A &nbsp;pit is %%pa**Ignorant**++%, and is unable to take damage as long as it has any status effect.
 They have an aura around them makes all actors take 20% more damage from all sources, and an additional 20% from debuffs.
-They are unaffected by debuffs, and any debuffs they have will instead be applied anything in the aura. &nbsp;pits will gain a stack of %%db**Spur**++% for any actor in their radius, including other &nbsp;pits.
+They are unaffected by debuffs, and any debuffs they have will instead be applied to anything in the aura. &nbsp;pits will gain a stack of %%db**Spur**++% for any actor in their radius, including other &nbsp;pits.
 Each **Spur** lasts ten seconds, but spurs will not count as a status effect unless they have been near an enemy in the last second.

 When a &nbsp;pit moves to an enemy, it will immediately %%at**Stare**++% at Avnlyla, manifesting white projectiles around itself for every **Spur** it has, each dealing 20 normal damage.
 Once finished, it will cast each projectile consecutively at Avnlyla, teleporting to a new position around the enemy every time it fires.